 In general, there are three major requirements of FSMA 204 that companies need to focus on:

 Critical Tracking Events (CTEs): The growing, receiving, transforming, creating, and shipping of food products are considered CTEs.
-This means that any business involved in one or more of those areas of the supply chain will need to provide detailed traceability records.
+This means any business involved in one or more of those areas of the supply chain will need to provide detailed traceability records.

 Key Data Elements (KDEs): Depending on the CTE, there are required data points that must be included in records.